 Top Mexican Beaches and Resorts for All Types of Travellers

-Mexico offers some of the world’s best beaches and resorts.
+Along with Spain, Mexico offers some of the world’s best beaches and resorts, and also like Spain is a top choice for retirement.
 If you are planning a trip to Mexico, you should consider these enticing destinations.

 Mexico has shores along the Pacific Ocean, the Gulf of Mexico, the Sea of Cortez, and the Caribbean Sea, so it’s not surprising that the country boasts a wide variety of beaches and resorts.
 Some of these locations not only have world-class beaches, but also different attractions lying nearby, such as archeological ruins, picturesque towns, and natural attractions.